 Use the, “I’m new to the project and gosh the filing is in a shocking state!
 Could you please do me a massive favor and…” approach.
 This has worked well for me in the past if you can get over the fact you’re asking questions that make you look a bit dim.

 What resources are available to the program, now and in the future?
 You want to find out the hours each person has available to the project.
 It’s better to know now if you are going to be short staffed.
 It will help with planning.

 Action if you can’t find out: Talk to the PMO again.
 Or if you don’t have one, the team leaders of the people you have on the team.
 And the team themselves.

 Where does the project fit in the overall business strategy?
 In other words, it could be a lot of money but is it the CEO’s top priority?
 If not at least you’ll know where you stand when it comes to competing for resources.

 What communications structure is in place?
-If this is a transformative project you’ll have a lot of stakeholders at project and (potentially) programme level.
+If this is a transformative project you’ll have a lot of stakeholders at project and (potentially) program level.

-Action if the answer is No: Sort this out as soon as possible.
-A comms plan is not difficult to pull together and best to get it in place before you get too much further with the programme.
+Action if there is no comms plan: Sort this out as soon as possible.
+A comms plan is not difficult to pull together and best to get it in place before you get too much further with the program.